dani7354/04_TestEnv/README.md

 3. Add the services you wish to run.
 Make sure that the open TCP port from each service/container is forwarded to a TCP port on your host system

 ## Run
+1. Verify that docker is installed and running
-cd to the 04_TestEnv directory and run:
+2. Change directory (cd) to 04_TestEnv and run:
 ```
 $ docker-compose up --build
 ```